Do you love looking up at the stars?

-Top 10 universities worldwide for studying astronomy at masters level
+Top 10 universities worldwide for studying a masters in astronomy

 Your career prospects will be enhanced if you study at a top university such as these listed below which have been cited as the top 10 places to study Astronomy in the world.